 Start the paperwork first

 We will ask you to complete your adoption application before allowing you to visit with any dogs or puppies.
 This will help us assist you in selecting a dog that meets your expectations.
 Some dogs require more training and exercise than others.
 Not all dogs are comfortable around children or other dogs.
-Certain breeds, like pit bull terriers and pit bull mixes require additional effort by the owner to comply with local laws and responsible pit bull ownership.
+Some breeds, like pit bull terriers and pit bull mixes, may require additional effort by the owner to comply with certain local laws for responsible dog ownership.

 Bringing along copies of your present or previous dogs' vet records, shots, etc. will speed up your new adoption process.